sampsyo/velocity/README.md

 [nv]: http://notational.net

 Run `vel`, type a few characters you remember from the note you want, and hit return to open the top match.
+If there's no match, hitting return will create a new note file instead.